ameseee/kwk-level3-swift/emojition/iteration_0.markdown

 - Repeat for every button.

 - **Run in simulator** - are you getting an alert on each button tap?
 Go back into your code and change the strings for title, message, and title (in `addAction`) to see what changes.
 If this all works, move on to [Iteration 1](./iteration_1.markdown).

+- **Commit and push your code up to GitHub!**